 Assistantship responsibilities can include teaching, research, and/or administrative duties.
 The assigned duties of a graduate assistant are consistent with the aims and objectives of the teaching and research missions of the university.
 An appointment of 20 hours per week is considered a full-time assistantship.
 An appointment of 10 hours per week is considered a half-time assistantship.
 The responsibilities assigned to a graduate assistant generally correspond to what may be reasonably expected given the graduate assistant's education and experience.
-Further assistantship information is available at: http://apps.gradschool.umd.edu/catalog/assistantship.
+Further assistantship information is available in the Graduate Catalog.

 Fellowships are merit-based awards designed to enable the recipients to focus full-time on their graduate studies.
-Further information about the financial policies regarding fellowships is available at: http://apps.gradschool.umd.edu/catalog/fellowship policies.htm.
+Further information about the financial policies regarding fellowships is available in the Graduate Catalog.

-The University of Maryland Graduate School offers many fellowships, prizes and awards (https://gradschool.umd.edu/funding/student-fellowships-awards).
-The application/nomination deadlines for different opportunities are different, but most are in the spring semester.
+The University of Maryland Graduate School offers many fellowships, prizes and awards.
+The application/nomination deadlines for the various opportunities are different, but most are in the spring semester.
+More information can be found on the Student Fellowships & Awards page of the Graduate School's website.

 Further funding opportunities are available from grants being administered in the college and many other types of positions around campus.
 Externally funded grants at the college often have student assistantships.
 The selection of such assistantships is made by the faculty member administering a grant.
-Individual faculty and the research facilities affiliated with the college, such as the Center for the Advanced Study of Communities and Information (CASCI), Digital Curation Innovation Center (DCIC), Human Computer Interaction Lab (HCIL), and the Information Policy and Access Center (iPAC), may also have assistantship opportunities available.
+Individual faculty and the research facilities affiliated with the college, such as the Center for the Advanced Study of Communities and Information (CASCI), Human Computer Interaction Lab (HCIL), and the Information Policy and Access Center (iPAC), may also have assistantship opportunities available.

 Outside of the college, many other units on campus offer assistantships related to Information Studies, such as campus libraries, computer centers, and graduate offices.
-The Graduate Student Services Office makes announcements of these assistantship opportunities available as soon as they are received through the college website and email lists.
+The Graduate Student Services Office makes announcements of these assistantship opportunities available as soon as they are received through the college website and email listservs.